Dreaming of a rat or mouse: what lives in the dark

 Sometimes this image appears not as a problem but as a resource: a small mouse can pass through where a large creature cannot.
 Invisibility is also a gift.
 The ability to slip through unnoticed.

 Astrological note: A small mouse evokes the Moon in square to Saturn, or Chiron in the 1st house.
-Capricorn and Cancer with Chiron in the 1st house carry the theme of “I am too small.”
+Capricorns and Cancers with Chiron in the 1st house carry the theme of “I am too small.”
 If Saturn is now aspecting your natal Ascendant — the sense of one’s own insignificance is sharpened and asking for work.

 She found a way out.
 Got through where she shouldn’t have.
 Outwitted the trap.
 In her an admirable adaptability — whether we like it or not.

-Your Rebel speaks here, through the archetype of indestructible survival — the part that knows: the capacity to adapt to any conditions is not weakness, it is strength.
+Your Rebel speaks here: the part that has long understood — the capacity to adapt to any conditions is not weakness, it is strength.
 A rat who survives stands for that part of you that can find a way where there seems to be no way.
 That adapts to any conditions.
 That doesn’t give up.

 This dream says: this force is in you.
 Whatever the circumstances.
 You will adapt.
 You will survive.
 You will find a way.